ARMmbed/mbed-client-example-6lowpan/README.md

 - **Dynamic setup block diagram**
 ![](img/Dia2.png)

-* Connect the Gateway router  with an Ethernet cable to the ethernet card of the local machine running mDS or to a Router/L3 Switch.
+* Connect the Gateway router with an Ethernet cable to the Ethernet card of the local machine running mDS or to a router/L3 switch.

 * To power up the Gateway router use a micro-USB charger connected to a wall socket or a micro-USB cable connected to a computer.

-* To flash the Gateway router with the firmware, you need a micro-USB cable.
-(See flashing instructions below)
+* To flash the Gateway router with the firmware, you need a micro-USB cable (see flashing instructions below).

-* The wireless link between the FRDM-K64F board (Client end-point) and the Gateway router is following the IEEE 802.15.4 standard.
+* The wireless link between the FRDM-K64F board (client end-point) and the Gateway router follows the IEEE 802.15.4 standard.

-* To power up the FRDM-K64F board (Client end-point) use either a micro-USB charger or a micro-USB cable.
-If you are using micro-USB, you can view the debug and trace messages utilizing an optional software listed above, for example PuTTY.
+* To power up the FRDM-K64F board (client end-point) use either a micro-USB charger or a micro-USB cable.
+If you are using micro-USB, you can view the debug and trace messages using third party software like PuTTY.

 **Note!**

-* If you are using a Virtual Machine, please set your Network Adapter Mode to 'Bridged'.
+* If you are using a virtual machine, please set your network adapter mode to 'Bridged'.

-* If you are using a docking board with laptop, connect your ethernet cable to the docking board RJ45 female connector rather than laptop's own RJ45 female connector (only for Static Setup).
+* For static setup: If you are using a docking board with a laptop, connect your Ethernet cable to the docking board RJ45 female connector rather than the laptop's own RJ45 female connector.

-* If you have access to an IPv6 network but don't have access to a globally running mDS instance, you can still test the Dynamic Setup by running a local instance of mDS.
+* If you have access to an IPv6 network but don't have access to a globally running mDS instance, you can still test the dynamic setup by running a local instance of mDS.

 ##Test environment setup
-The test environment for this example can be setup in two modes.
+The test environment for this example can be set up in two modes:

-1. **Static setup:** Where an mDS instance is running locally, i.e., on a local machine and the Gateway route is connected  directly to that machine via Ethernet Cable.
+1. **Static setup:** Where an mDS instance is running on a local machine and the Gateway router is connected directly to that machine using an Ethernet cable.

-2. **Dynamic setup:** Where an mDS instance is running in the IPv6 enabled cloud or behind a global IPv6 network.
-In that case, the Gateway Router is connected to a physical network Router or switch.
+2. **Dynamic setup:** Where an mDS instance is running in the IPv6-enabled cloud or behind a global IPv6 network.
+In that case, the Gateway Router is connected to a physical network router or switch.

-### Server Side Configuration
+### Server side configuration

 1. Use an Ethernet cable to connect the mbed 6LoWPAN Gateway router to a computer running mDS.

 2. Use a micro-USB cable to connect the mbed 6LoWPAN Gateway router to your computer.
 The computer will list the router as removable storage.

 3. The firmware for the Gateway is located in the `GW_Binary` folder in the root of this example.
-You should select the binary matching the application bootstrap mode:
+You should select the binary matching your application bootstrap mode:

 	* For **static setup** with the **6LoWPAN ND** bootstrap, use `gateway6LoWPANStatic.bin`.
 	* For **static setup** with the **Thread** bootstrap, use `gatewayThreadStatic.bin`.